wwooo/tensorflow_complex_yolo/README.md

 1 .
 Adjust the training parameters in train.py according to the actual  situation.

-2 .   run python train.py --load_weights  --batch_size --weights_path.
-If you set --load_weights=True , you must provide the weights_path.You should study the official evaluation script of kitti.
+2 .   run python train.py --load_weights  --batch_size --weights_path --gpu_id.
+If you want to load model weights,you should set --load_weights=True , and provide the weights_path.

 How to predict: